Best Threat Intelligence Platform Vendors: Enterprise Buyer's Guide

 What Security Teams Actually Need

-• Credential Monitoring: Your employees’ passwords are for sale on dark web markets right now - you need to find them before attackers exploit them
+• Credential Monitoring: Your employees’ passwords are for sale on dark web markets right now.
+You need to find them before attackers exploit them.

 • Early Warning Systems: Know about new attack methods and exploits before they hit your network through external threat intelligence